 For people who are at least 70 ½, and who don’t need income (or who simply want to avoid the income tax) from their Required Minimum Distributions (RMDs), QCDs are a nice tool to have in your retirement toolbox.

 A Qualified Charitable Distribution (QCD) is a distribution from your IRA, that goes directly from your plan’s custodian to a qualified charity.

-Qualified charitable distributions can be paid to satisfy the Required Minimum Distribution (RMD) rule which starts at age 72 for traditional IRAs.
+Qualified charitable distributions can be paid to satisfy the Required Minimum Distribution (RMD) rule which until recently started at age 72 for traditional IRAs.
+(RMD ages have increased to 73 in 2023 and will jump again to 75 in 2033.)
 And, the money distributed does not count to your Adjusted Gross Income (AGI) as it does for a regular distribution.

 Qualified Charitable Distributions from your traditional IRA are a way to take your RMD without having to report it as income — and paying the requisite taxes.

 So, QCDs reduce your Adjusted Gross Income (AGI), which generally provides a greater tax benefit than claiming the charitable contribution as a tax deduction (and you don’t need to itemize).

 QCDs are a way to reduce the tax burden of an RMD for seniors who don’t need the money as income and want to avoid being pushed into paying more taxes or a higher tax bracket.

 You make a QCD by instructing your IRA custodian to pay part or all of your RMD to a qualified 501(c)(3) charity.

 The rules for QCDs aren’t very complicated, but there are some:

 - To make a qualified charitable distribution you have to be 70½ or older.